South Africa's Zuma bemoans state of ruling ANC

 Dlamini-Zuma, 68, headed the African Union commission until earlier this year and is a former interior, foreign affairs and health minister.

-But her critics say she would pursue Zuma's failing economic and political policies, and would be his proxy to protect him from criminal prosecution over graft allegations.
+But her critics say she would pursue Zuma's failing economic and political policies, and would protect him from criminal prosecution over graft allegations.

 The couple had four children together before divorcing in 1998.